a-synchronous/rubico.land/articles/tour-v2.md

  6. [Transducers](#transducers)

 # [A]synchrony
-**Stop worrying about async**.
-Pass synchronous or asynchronous functions to any rubico operator - all promises are resolved for their promised value before continuing.
-Run things in parallel without having to call `Promise.all` on `someArray.map(...)`.
+Pass **synchronous or asynchronous** functions to any rubico operator - all promises are resolved for their promised value before continuing.
+Run things in parallel without having to call `Promise.all` on `array.map`.
 For more on this behavior, see this [blog post](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf).

 ```javascript [playground]
 const getTodo = id => fetch(`https://jsonplaceholder.typicode.com/todos/${id}`)